pierrejacques/IPA.js/README.en.md

 The `.mock` method returns the value of `.value` by inputting _seed_ to the function.

+The _seed_ is a default input for all custom strategies, it's set to `null` by default, you may change it by `.setConfig({ seed: <yourSeed> })`

 ``` javascript
 custom.setConfig({ seed: '' });
 custom.mock(); // 0
 ```

->**Attention**: the custom function must be self-consistent.
+> **Attention**: the custom function must be self-consistent.
 That means the output of the function should always be valid according to the function itself.

->For instance, the following function is not allowed because it may return an invalid value such as `-0.5`:
+> For instance, the following function is not allowed because it may return an invalid value such as `-0.5`:

->`val => ({ isValid: val > 0, value: val > -1 ? val : 0 });`
+> `val => ({ isValid: val > 0, value: val > -1 ? val : 0 });`

->IPA won't check the validity of the custom function until the `.mock` method is run and will abort the calculation and throw an error when invalid.
+> IPA won't check the validity of the custom function until the `.mock` method is run and will abort the calculation and throw an error when invalid.
 So be careful using it.

 **- object**